ccann/chequers/README.md

-# Chinese Chequers in ClojureScript
+# chequers

-WIP
+Chinese Chequers in Clojurescript: a work in progress